LexLuengas/cavatina-converter/README.md

 Services
 --------

 The *services* folder contains right-click menu shortcuts for the translator.

-There are installation instructions inside the folders within.
+* To install the MacOS Services run ``./setup.sh`` on the same folder as the workflow folders.
+* On Windows just double click on each registry file.

 License
 -------